emrelio/ANV_Flight_Computer/README.md

 Hall effect sensor out pin needs pull-up resistor, not pull-down.
 So It doesn't work.
 3.3V regulator acting abnormally.
 I might overheated it while soldering.
 Will try it on another board.
-Barometers and IMU is working.
+IMU and Barometers are working.
 USB VCP is working.
 Current sensor is working.
 Mosfet feedback is working.
-Flash memory is working, but library is not fully compatible.
+Flash memory is working, logging algorithm is ready.
 Servo is working with integrated 5V regulator.
 Voltage might drop on load.

 To-Do :